orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 	  - [ ] Try limitation on hardcoded relationships between things: Visual representations, symmetries of them etc..
 	  - [ ] Testing/Simulating with fewer resources, see how that impacts behavior; temporal/visual/...
 (Modeling resources?)
 	  - [ ] Not having access to inner perceived structure (transduction/..)/equivalency rules
-- [ ] Keep pulsing certain directionalitiws for changes in sone "does it continue", agift behavior based on such changes

 ---